Community Health Needs Assessment, Priorities, and Plan

 The Institute of Medicine’s (IOM) landmark report, The Future of Public Health, recommends a renewal of efforts from all corners of society to address the mission of public health.
 The report reaffirmed local public health agencies as “the final delivery point for all public health efforts” and called for “policy development and leadership that foster local involvement and a sense of ownership, that emphasize local needs, and that advocate equitable distribution of public health resources and complementary private activities commensurate with community needs.”
 The Madison County Community Health Plan is a response to the IOM’s recommendation and provides the methodology to achieve a healthier community.

-The Madison County Community Health Plan addresses the priority health issues of Obesity, Mental Health, Substance Abuse, and Air Quality which were identified in the Madison county Community Health Needs Assessment.
+The Madison County Community Health Plan addresses the priority health issues of Mental Health, Substance Use, and Access to Care which were identified in the Madison County Community Health Needs Assessment.
 It is the result of the cumulative efforts of health professional, health agencies, citizens, and health department representatives.
 The Community Health Plan establishes objectives and intervention strategies that will impact positively on the health of the community.
 The Madison County Health Department utilizes the plan to develop programs designed to address the identified priorities and community perceptions.

-Copies of the Madison County Needs Assessment and Madison County Community Health Plan can be downloaded by clicking here and printed or copies will be available soon at the Madison County Health Department.
-To request a copy, contact Amy J. Yeager at (618) 296-6103.
-For more information email the IPLAN webmaster.
+Copies of the Madison County Needs Assessment and Madison County Community Health Plan can be downloaded by clicking here For more information email the IPLAN webmaster.
 The IPLAN Web site is app.idph.state.il.us.